-The discovery of oil, huge water aquifers, gas and coal in 2012 has the potential of boosting Kenya’s socio-economic development.
-The main challenge for Kenya’s emerging extractive sector however include outdated legislation, limited capacity for negotiating exploration contracts, and potential conflict over management of resources between national government, counties and within communities.
+The discovery of oil, huge water aquifers, gas and coal in 2012 had the potential of boosting Kenya’s socio-economic development.
+The main challenge for Kenya’s emerging extractive sector however included outdated legislation, limited capacity for negotiating exploration contracts, and potential conflict over management of resources between national government, counties and within communities.
 Most communities living along such areas have not been consulted adequately for them to understand issues of compensation and benefits.
 The communities need to be well informed and give consent on land resettlement, their participation and even how to value their land to demand fair compensation and adequate involvement.

-Oxfam’s work in the natural resources sector is a three prong approach that seeks to; Promote women, men and youth in poor and marginalized communities secure their rights to access, control and own their land.
+Oxfam’s work in the natural resources sector is a three programme approach that seeks to; promote women, men and youth in poor and marginalized communities secure their rights to access, control and own their land.
 Equally, the programme seeks to empower communities to make strategic decisions relating to their land and natural resources, monetarily and non-monetarily benefit from all forms of exploits derived from their land.
 In addition, Oxfam is working closely with policy makers to effectively implement accountable and transparent laws, policies and regulations.

 What does success look like?

 - Poor and marginalised communities increasingly have access to all contracts for natural resources in Kenya and are holding governments and investors to account by 2020.